FIVE WAYS TO SAVE WAREHOUSE COSTS AND THE ENVIRONMENT

 CFOs talk about being the organization’s business partner because they have all the relevant business data at their disposal and can analyze and translate it into strategic plans for cost savings and revenue growth like no other.
-In today's business world, however, too few CFOs are able to fulfil this role optimally.
+In today’s business world, however, too few CFOs are able to fulfil this role optimally.
+Also a attention point is: getting a handle on warehousing costs.

 In this article we want to focus on the role the CFO can play in warehouse management optimization and reducing costs for his company and manufacturer.
 A good CFO looks at capital, investments, returns, OpEx (operational expenditure) versus CapEx (capital expenditure), Ebitda, etc. Especially when it comes to stock allocation optimization and real estate.